 Review and road test of the Fiat Panda

-Fiat's Panda gets mild hybrid tech and remains cute and sensible.
+Fiat's improved Panda gets mild hybrid tech and remains cute and sensible.
 Jonathan Crouch reports.

 Ten Second Review of the Fiat Panda